simon-bourne/MosquitoNet/README.md

 Can I customize checks?

 Yes.
-There's not really anything you need to do.
+There's not much, if anything, you need to do.
 For example, if you wrote this function:

 ```C++
 int sum3(int x, int y, int z) {